Primus

 Full biography

-(Translated from the Italian by Nicole Zimmerman)
+(Translated from my original Italian text by Nicole Zimmerman)

 (This translation needs verification.
 If you are fluent in Italian and can volunteer to doublecheck it vs the original Italian text, please contact me)